 Agencies may work with AT&T in advance to understand the roles and responsibilities associated with requesting a deployable asset or other need.

-For additional information on requesting a deployable, visit FirstNet.gov/Deployables.
+For additional information on requesting a deployable, visit FirstNet.gov/Deployables or Section 3.

 Some questions to ask during this planning process may include: